perpetualgrimace/v5.jamesferrell.me/readme.md

-# jamesferrell.me
+# v5.jamesferrell.me

 This is my fifth major website redesign since 2011.
 I decided not to cut corners and completely mocked up the first group of pages in Sketch.
-Since the layout, many of the components, and even my coding style have changed (for the better) since the 2017 v4 redesign, I decided to largely start over using my very own [framework](https://github.com/perpetualgrimace/jf-kirby-framework) as a starting point.
+Since the layout, many of the components, and even my coding style have changed (for the better) since the 2015 v4 redesign, I decided to largely start over using my very own [framework](https://github.com/perpetualgrimace/jf-kirby-framework) as a starting point.

 All following text is from the framework's readme.md file.